digitaldias/LuisTools/NuanceToLuis/readme.md

 # NuanceToLuis
 For users of Nuance that are curious about how their models compare to Microsoft LUIS, you can use this tool to quickly export your Nuance models into a [LuDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) format for reviewing and converting to a working LUIS application.

+## The tool will optimize it's output for LUIS
+Utterances are handled differently between Nuance and LUIS.
+Whilst Nuance may require some example utterances where the only differences are the entity values, LUIS will make due with a single utterance containing an entity.
+Thus, during conversion, **NuanceToLuis** will remove duplicate utterances where the only differences are the sample entity values used.

 ## The suggested workflow is as follows:
 - Export your models from Nuance into **.trsx** files
 - Convert the exported files to **.lu** using NuanceToLuis
 - Review the LuDown files before exporting
 - Convert the LuDown files into a LUIS friendly format using [LuDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown)
 - Upload the final **.json** files to your LUIS workspace

-## The tool will optimize it's output for LUIS
-Entities in Nuance and LUIS are handled differently.
-Whilst Nuance may require some example utterances, LUIS will make due with a single utternace containing an Entity.
-Thus, during conversion, **NuanceToLuis** will remove any duplicate utterances where the only difference is the sample entity used.

 ## PreRequisites
 In order to compile and run this tool you need to have a working **DotNet Core** installation on your machine (Windows, Mac, Linux are all ok for this).
 Installing and configuring DotNet core is beyond the scope of this document. *NuanceToLuis* was built using **dotnet core 2.1** for your reference.